EvadeDroid: A Practical Evasion Attack on Machine Learning for Black-box Android Malware Detection: Simulation Results

-\textbf{Query efficiency.} According to the reported experimental results obtained by applying EvadeDroid on academic and commercial malware detectors, EvadeDroid can successfully carry out a query-efficient black-box attack.
-For example, \cmmnt{on average}, our proposed attack often needs 2, 8, 1, and 2 queries to generate the adversarial examples that can successfully bypass DREBIN, Sec-SVM, MaMaDroid, and ADE-MA, respectively.
-As another example, EvadeDroid can fool commercial antivirus products with less than two queries.
+\textbf{Query efficiency.} According to the experimental results obtained by applying EvadeDroid on academic and commercial malware detectors, we demonstrated that it can successfully carry out a query-efficient black-box attack.
+For instance, our proposed attack often only needs an average of 4 queries to generate the AEs that can successfully bypass DREBIN, Sec-SVM, ADE-MA, MaMaDroid, and Opcode-SVM.
+Moreover, we showed that EvadeDroid can effectively fool commercial antivirus products with less than two queries.
 One of the main reasons for being a query-efficient attack is due to the well-crafted transformations gathered in the action set.
-Indeed, the donor selection technique, which is based on the $n-$gram similarity method, and the gadget extraction that uses API calls as suitable entry points to extract some apps' semantics from donors, allow us to collect proper transformations which can affect malware classification with a few attempts.
-Besides the quality of the action set, the presented optimization method is another important aspect of our proposed attack that can facilitate identification of an optimal sequence of transformations.
-In fact, the proposed RS technique is an efficient search strategy that can quickly converge to a proper solution.
+To maintain EvadeDroid's performance, it is crucial to periodically update the action set by incorporating newly published apps as new potential donors.
+Besides the quality of the action set, the presented optimization method is another important aspect of our proposed attack that can facilitate the identification of an optimal sequence of transformations, especially when the target detectors are robust to AEs (e.g., Sec-SVM).
+In fact, the proposed RS technique is an efficient \ha{sampling-driven} search strategy that can quickly converge to a proper solution. \ha{Table~\ref{table:search_strategy} shows that Android evasion attacks often employ gradient-driven (e.g., gradient descent) and sampling-driven (e.g., GA) methodologies, where the latter is more practical for black-box evasion attacks because they can overcome the challenges inherent in using gradient-driven attacks in ZK settings.
+Specifically, gradient-driven attacks require access to precise details of target malware detectors and are limited to differentiable-based classifiers, which are not applicable to attacks operating in ZK settings.
+Moreover, gradient-driven techniques are not well-suited for continuous features, whereas the malware domain predominantly involves discrete features.
+Ultimately, gradient-masking~\cite{papernot2016practical} defenses implemented in target malware detectors demonstrate effectiveness in preventing gradient-driven attacks.
+It is important to note that our proposed sampling-driven method demonstrates greater efficiency compared to query-based methods used in other studies (e.g.,~\cite{he2023efficient,xu2023gendroid,b62,b23}).
+For instance, as shown in \S\ref{sec:evadedroid_vs_other_attacks}, EvadeDroid can effectively evade DREBIN with only 3 queries, whereas GenDroid needs 93 queries.
+Additionally, as illustrated in \S\ref{sec:search_strategy_impact}, our proposed RS-based strategy requires $\approx 210$ seconds to bypass DREBIN, while the GA-based methods extend the evasion time to $\approx 631$ seconds.}